dastrukar/hdest-dustfx/README.md

 ## some notes
 Currently, only bullets and explosions (including wall-explosions) create dust.
 Might add more dust elsewhere.

+Also particles are not saved into savefiles, so the effects will just vanish when you reload a save.

 ## Credits:
 - Shampooh - initial idea for the dust effects
 - potetobloke - ideas and coding the initial particles and timings (thank you for adding roll to the textures)